 Key flavours and cooking styles: rice, lentils and vegetables; flavourings centred on coconut, curry leaves, fresh ginger, tamarind, mustard seeds and other spices; pickles and chutneys, ‘tiffin’ breakfast snacks like dosas and idlis; and the serving of traditional meals on banana leaves.

 Owned by Karam Sethi (see Trishna above), this no-bookings Soho favourite specialises in snacks from Tamil Nadu (and Sri Lanka).
 Appams or hoppers (bowl-shaped rice and coconut milk pancakes) have been available in the capital for decades – but Sethi was the first to put them on the hipster culinary map.
-Try other interesting dishes here, such as bone marrow varuval (a spicy Chettinad-style ‘fry’) and duck heart chukka marinated and cooked in various spices.
-Be prepared to queue, or visit early on a weekday.
+Try other interesting dishes here, such as bone marrow varuval (a spicy Chettinad-style ‘fry’).
+Be prepared to join the 'virtual' queue by putting your name down and returning later, or visit early on a weekday.

 Specialising in dosa (rice and urid lentil pancakes), this plain and simple café serves a mind-boggling selection, accompanied by coconut chutney and sambhar (spicy lentil and vegetable broth).
 Other brunch-time classics include idli (steamed spongy rice cakes) and medhu vada (savoury lentil doughnuts).

 Sarashwathy Bavans, 549 High Road, Wembley, HA0 2DJ.